+15-38 Reduce physical fighting among adolescents.
-During the past 12 months, did you ever feel so sad or hopeless almost every day for two weeks or more in a row that you stopped doing some usual activities?

-During the past 12 months, did you ever seriously consider attempting suicide?

-During the past 12 months, did you make a plan about how you would attempt suicide?

-During the past 12 months, how many times did you actually attempt suicide?
+- 23. During the past 12 months, did you ever feel so sad or hopeless almost every day for two weeks or more in a row that you stopped doing some usual activities? - 24.
+During the past 12 months, did you ever seriously consider attempting suicide? - 25.
+During the past 12 months, did you make a plan about how you would attempt suicide? - 26.
+During the past 12 months, how many times did you actually attempt suicide? - 27.
 If you attempted suicide during the past 12 months, did any attempt result in an injury, poisoning, or overdose that had to be treated by a doctor or nurse?

 These questions measure sadness, attempted suicides and the seriousness of those attempts.
 Suicide is the third leading cause of death among youth aged 15-24 and the second leading cause of death among white youth aged 15-24.
-The suicide rate for persons aged 15-24 has tripled since 1950, and in 1995 was 13.3 per 100,000.
-The suicide rate for persons aged 15-24 has tripled since 1950, and in 1995 was 13.3 per 100,000.
+The suicide rate for persons aged 15-24 has tripled since 1950 and in 1997 was 11.1 per 100,000.